GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: Challenge and Motivation

 \subsection{Gradient Directional Inconsistency}

-While Section~\ref{challenge_1} underscores that the lack of client-side model aggregation deteriorates the training performance of PSL, the underlying cause stems from inconsistent gradient directions across client devices.
+While Section~\ref{challenge_1} underscores that the lack of client-side model aggregation deteriorates the training performance of PSL, the underlying cause stems from inconsistent gradient directions across edge devices.
 In PSL, each device independently performs forward propagation (FP) and BP on its local dataset, without any inter-device aggregation or coordination.
 In the non-IID setting, this independence drives each device to optimize toward a client-specific objective, resulting in gradients that diverge from the global optimization direction.
-While some client gradients may align with the global direction, others, biased by skewed data distribution, can contribute high-variance or even conflicting updates, thereby hindering model convergence.
+While some device gradients may align with the global trend, others, biased by skewed data distribution, can contribute high-variance or even conflicting updates, thereby hindering model convergence.